romshark/Go-1-2-Proposal---Immutability/README.md

 mutated if it's declared immutable.

-If the vendor of the external function decides to change the mutability of an argument he/she will have to change the function declaration introducing breaking API changes causing you to pay attention to whether or not everything's right.
+If the vendor of the external function decides to change the mutability of an argument he/she will have to change the argument types introducing breaking API changes causing compiler errors and making you to pay attention to whether or not everything's right.
 The vendor won't be able to just silently mutate your objects referenced by immutable references!
 The compiler will prevent this either before the vendor releases the update (assuming that the code is compiled before publication by a CI system) or during your local build (in the worst case) preventing insidious bugs from being introduces.

 #### 1.2.2.
 Self-Explaining Code
-With immutability annotations there's no need to explicitly describe mutability recommendations in the documentation.
+With immutable types there's no need to explicitly describe mutability recommendations in the documentation.
 When immutable types are declared as such then the code becomes self-explaining:
-- If you see an immutable argument - you can rely on it not being changed neither inside the function itself, nor inside any other functions this function calls etc.
+- If you see an argument of an immutable type - you can rely on it not being changed neither inside the function itself, nor inside any other functions this function calls etc.
-- If you see an immutable method (or a "function with an immutable receiver" if you will) - you can rely on it not changing the object.
+- If you see an immutable method (or a "function with a receiver of an immutable type" if you will) - you can rely on it not changing the object.
-- If you return an immutable return value - you can rely on it not being mutated by the function caller.
+- If you return a return value of an immutable type - you can rely on it not being mutated by the function caller.
-- If you see an immutable field - you can rely on it not being changed as soon as the object is initialized, even inside its origin package.
+- If you see a field of an immutable type - you can rely on it not being changed as soon as the object is initialized, even inside its origin package.
-- If you see an immutable variable - you can rely on it not being changed in the context it's in as well as the contexts it's passed over to.
+- If you see a variable of an immutable type - you can rely on it not being changed in the context it's in as well as the contexts it's passed over to.

 #### 1.2.3.
 Increased Runtime Performance
 Immutability provides a way to safely avoid unnecessary copying.
 The compiler